nineteendo/jsonyx/docs/source/index.rst

 - Dedicated functions for reading and writing files and pretty printing

-Check out the :doc:`getting-started` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`get-started` section for further information, including how to :ref:`installation` the project.

 .. toctree::
     :hidden: